||THE ALCORT SAILFISH and SUNFISH

 A couple of amateur ice-boat builders in Connecticut started building small boats that used

 the same lateen sailing rig that their ice-boats used.
 They called it a Sailfish.
 A photographer saw people

 having fun with their Sailfish and did a story on the boat.
 After Alcort made it into the 1949 LIFE Magazine,

-The Sailfish had a thin pancake-type hull that you could sit on to sail.
+The Sailfish has a thin pancake-type hull that you can sit on to sail.
 Modern windsurfers still use this

 concept, but the sailor stands on these.
 A growing fan club of the Sailfish wanted a small cockpit that you